0cjs/clash-play/Meets.md

 Glasgow 21:00, Tokyo 06:00 next day.
 Weekdays are m/t/w/r/f/s/u.

+2022-02-04/05 (s/u)
+- HaskExamples: ADTs vs. GADTs
+  - The two are always distinguished syntatically with `=` vs. `where` after the `data ...`.
+  - GADT declarations infer Kind only; unlike ADTs the variable names are ignored.

 2022-01-28/29 (f/s) cjs,sjn,croys
 - Discussion of parameters to type constructors and data constructors